Alternative Provision at BCE

 On-Site or Hybrid learning

-Certificates achievable through LAMDA and Arts Award.
+Certificates equivalent to GCSE achievable through LAMDA and Arts Award.

 -